Pagure/pagure/pagure-ci/README.rst

 ::

+    # Script specific for Pull-Request build
     if [ -n "$REPO" -a -n "$BRANCH" ]; then git remote rm proposed || true
     git remote add proposed "$REPO"
     git fetch proposed
     git checkout origin/master
     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
     git merge --no-ff "proposed/$BRANCH" -m "Merge PR" fi

-* After all the configuration done, go to the dev instance of pagure running and under project settings in `Plugin` select Pagure CI and fill the appropriate information.
-Which on submiting should give you a POST url.

-* Copy and paste the URL in the Notification section under the Jenkins project you want the CI to work.
+    # Part of the script specific to how you run the tests on your project